MicrosoftDocs/microsoft-365-docs/microsoft-365/security/mtp/custom-detection-rules.md

 To create a custom detection rule, the query must return the following columns:

 - `Timestamp`
+- An entity represented by any of the following columns:
+    - `DeviceId`
+    - `RecipientEmailAddress`
+    - `SenderFromAddress` (envelope sender or Return-Path address)
+    - `SenderMailFromAddress` (sender address displayed by email client)
-- `DeviceId`, `RecipientEmailAddress`, `SenderFromAddress`, `SenderMailFromAddress`, or `RecipientObjectId`
+    - `RecipientObjectId`
 - `ReportId`

 Simple queries, such as those that don't use the `project` or `summarize` operator to customize or aggregate results, typically return these common columns.

 There are various ways to ensure more complex queries return these columns.
-For example, if you prefer to aggregate and count by `DeviceId`, you can still return `Timestamp` and `ReportId` by getting them from the most recent event involving each machine.
+For example, if you prefer to aggregate and count by entity under a column such as `DeviceId`, you can still return `Timestamp` and `ReportId` by getting these values from the most recent event involving unique `DeviceId`.

 The sample query below counts the number of unique machines (`DeviceId`) with antivirus detections and uses this count to find only the machines with more than five detections.
 To return the latest `Timestamp` and the corresponding `ReportId`, it uses the `summarize` operator with the `arg_max` function.